 Pie – An American party is not complete without a pie and apple pie comes as a favorite for all.

 Fried Chicken – The love of chicken especially barbecuing chicken is top on the menu during the fourth of July celebration.

 Cake – No 4th July party is complete without dessert. specifically cakes and cupcakes of patriotic theme.
-The cake adds an extra festive with sparkle of fireworks.
+The cake adds an extra festive with a sparkle of fireworks.

-Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add in the menu of the festive.
+Macaroni Cheese – Macaroni and Cheese is a perfect side dish to add to the menu of the festive.

-Barbecued Corn – The classic Fourth of July barbecue is not complete without a perfect food and grilled corn just make the party more festive.
+Barbecued Corn – The classic Fourth of July barbecue is not complete without perfect food and grilled corn just makes the party more festive.

 Lemonade – A summer chiller a must in any 4th July celebration.

 Beer – Maximum beer is sold on Fourth July than any other holiday around the year.